 Ender 3 print speeds for PETG

 PETG (aka PET-G) is a 3D printing filament that prints at a higher temperature than PLA.
-It has fantastic mechanical properties (similar to ABS) but the print difficulty is slightly harder than PLA.
+It has fantastic mechanical properties (similar to ABS) but the print difficulty is only slightly more difficult than PLA.

 You can usually eliminate stringy-ness by slowing your print speed.